Skip to main content

 Applying for P2B loans is normally a straightforward online process.
 Funding Circle for example, enables you to compare the monthly and total repayments for different loan amounts over various repayment periods.

-There are various ways of raising funds by selling part of your ownership in your business.
+We’ve run through some of the common debt financing options available to you but there are various ways of raising funds by selling part of your ownership in your business.

 Sources of investments